Skip to content

 No centralized keys

-Uses existing GPG keys.
+Uses your existing GPG keys.
 No cloud services required.

 Unix philosophy